Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 >**Notes:**
 >
-> - By default, the **`csolution` Project Manager** only loads the latest version of the installed software packs.
+> - By default, the **csolution - CMSIS Project Manager** only loads the latest version of the installed software packs.
 It is however possible to request specific versions using the `- pack:` node.
 >
 > - An attempt to add two different versions of the same software pack results in an error.